yowashi23/btsorexo/index.md

 Note to myself: GitHub Pages take a while to update even after the GitHub Action completes.
 Sometimes this may be because caching.
 It may help to add an easter egg every commit.
 TODO: ["As of 2023, BTS is the best-selling musical act in South Korean history according to the Circle Chart, having sold in excess of 40 million albums."](https://en.wikipedia.org/wiki/BTS).
 It would be a good idea to have a model that could tell the members apart.
 A multiclass classification model like the dog breeds model would work.
 I'm curious to see how well the model does.

+Chapter 2 of the book asks us to write our first blog post about our deep learning journey.
+"What's surprised you?
+What opportunities do you see for deep learning in your field (or a domain you're interested in?)
+What obstacles do you see?"
+2025-07-05:
+The ease of getting a model POC deployed with just a few lines of code surprised me.
+The material has been suprisingly engaging as well and I think that can be attributed to the top-down approach of teaching.
+I am learning to think of fun personal problems again - a skill that I haven't exercised in a while.
+If my field was music I would see the opportunity of using deep learning to recommend music to people.
+I find the idea of an objectively good recommendation not necessarily being a useful recommendation interesting.
+How do you know whether a customer would have discovered music without the recommendation?
+I really wonder what data at Spotify looks like.
+The obstacle of interpretability is one that I find hard to navigate.
+I think there will continue to be a big reliance on showing trends in outputs of models but not necessarily knowing EXACTLY why those outputs are being outputted given the input.

+If music recommendations worked really really well then people would discover music that they wouldn't have otherwise.
+Essentially a music recommender would be doing the job of a person at a record store.
+There would be no positive feedback loops that would result in a customer's music taste becoming extremely refined.